- Location and Housing

 Pittsburgh, PA 15260, USA.

-Electronic copies should be sent to the designated exchange program manager under “SAO Staff.”
+Electronic copies should be sent to the designated exchange program manager under “Program Staff.”

 Exchange university transcripts typically do not arrive from the exchange university until 3 to 4 months after the end of exchange period.
 Therefore, Pitt students should be mindful of how this may affect their ability to graduate, especially when exchanging during one's senior year.
 Another consideration is how this may affect your financial aid package, as the S/NC grades are not posted until transcripts are received.

 Spring 2023 Items Billed by Pitt

 |Total Billed by Pitt*||$12,096||$21,340|

 Estimated Additional Out-of-Pocket Costs

 Students studying abroad through Pitt Global Experiences are automatically provided health insurance coverage during the official program dates.
 However, you may need to purchase additional insurance if the exchange university you will attend requires purchase of a specific health insurance coverage per their regulations.
 It is your responsibility to ensure you know the cost of that insurance prior to committing to the program.

 Pitt students enroll at NEOMA for either a full semester (fall or spring) or a full academic year (two full semesters).
 NEOMA’s calendar may differ from Pitt's normal fall (August through December) and spring (January through April) semesters, so Pitt students should check the academic calendar at the exchange university.
 Like Pitt, NEOMA’s academic calendar follows a Fall-Spring progression, meaning Fall is the first semester followed by the Spring semester as the second.